The Perfect Black Tie Code For Gentlemen, Why & How

 Black tie shirts are also known as dress shirts.

-Traditional black tie shirts are pleated, have a winged collar, and holes for cufflinks on the sleeve.
+Traditional black-tie shirts are pleated, and have a winged collar, and holes for cufflinks on the sleeve.

 You can also go for cummerbund (nothing to do with Benedict Cumberbatch! – we’ll get to what cummerbund is in a moment).

 If so, it is advised you also wear black buttons to break up the white space.

 And, if you’re going to wear a waistcoat, choose white buttons over black.

 4. Black Tie Shoes